oclif/oclif/README.md

 # Features

-**Flag/Argument parsing**: No CLI framework would be complete without a flag parser.
+* **Flag/Argument parsing** - No CLI framework would be complete without a flag parser.
 We've built a custom one from years of experimentation that we feel consistently handles user input flexible enough for the user to be able to easily use the CLI in ways they expect, but without comprisiming strictness guarantees to the developer.

-**CLI Generator**: Run a single command to scaffold out a fully functional CLI and get started quickly.
+* **CLI Generator** - Run a single command to scaffold out a fully functional CLI and get started quickly.
 See [Usage](#usage) below.

-**Auto-documentation**: By default you can pass `--help` to the CLI to get help such as flag options and argument information.
+* **Auto-documentation** - By default you can pass `--help` to the CLI to get help such as flag options and argument information.
 This information is also automatically placed in the README whenever the npm package of the CLI is published.
 See the [multi-command CLI example](https://github.com/oclif/example-multi-ts)

-**Advanced plugin capabilility**: Using plugins, users of the CLI can extend it with new functionality, a CLI can be split into modular components, and functionality can be shared amongst multiple CLIs.
+* **Advanced plugin capabilility** - Using plugins, users of the CLI can extend it with new functionality, a CLI can be split into modular components, and functionality can be shared amongst multiple CLIs.
 See [Building your own plugin](#buildingyourownplugin) below.

-**Hooks**: Use lifecycle hooks to run functionality any time a CLI starts, or on custom triggers.
+* **Hooks** - Use lifecycle hooks to run functionality any time a CLI starts, or on custom triggers.
 Use this whenever custom functionality needs to be shared between various components of the CLI.

-**TypeScript (or not)**: Everything in the core of oclif is written in TypeScript and the generator can build fully configured TypeScript CLIs or just plain JavaScript CLIs.
+* **TypeScript (or not)** - Everything in the core of oclif is written in TypeScript and the generator can build fully configured TypeScript CLIs or just plain JavaScript CLIs.
 By virtue of static properties in TypeScript the syntax is a bit cleaner in TypeScript—but everything will work no matter which language you choose.
 If you use plugins support, the CLI will automatically use `ts-node` to run the plugins making it easy and fast to use TypeScript with minimal-to-no boilerplate needed for any oclif CLI.

-**Coming soon: Autocomplete**: Automatically include autocomplete for your CLI.
+* **Coming soon: Autocomplete** - Automatically include autocomplete for your CLI.
 This includes not just command names and flag names, but flag values as well.
 For example, it's easy to configure the Heroku CLI to have completions for Heroku app names:

 ```
 $ heroku info --app=<tab><tab> # will complete with all the Heroku apps a user has in their account